-With this insurance policy, you do not have to worry and be stressed about the worst scenarios that could happen during your wedding since you will be assured that everything is covered.
-As a result, you can focus your whole attention on your big day and live in the moment, knowing that everything is taken care of if something goes wrong.
+With this, you do not have to worry and stress out about the worst scenarios that could happen during your wedding since you will have the assurance that everything is part of the coverage.
+As a result, you can focus your whole attention on your big day and live in the moment, knowing that everything is in the hands of the insurance company if something goes wrong.

 How Wedding Insurance Can Come In Handy: